We are a law enforcement agency. We make arrests and file charges. We enforce the traffic code. Because

 - We are responsible for serving warrants from the Court of Common Pleas which range from non-payment of fines, failure to appear on up to criminal charges.
 Many of these individuals are either out-of-county or out-of-state.
 For the remainder, the Sheriff’s Office verifies information and executes the warrant by making an arrest or indicating the address information is not valid or the whereabouts of the wanted person is not known.
 In the past three years, our Warrant Team tripled its warrant attempts and doubled the warrants served.

-- The Sheriff’s Office participates in the US Marshal’s Fugitive Task Force Operations as Special US Deputy Marshals on a regular basis serving arrest warrants for individuals charged with violent crimes in Adams County.
+- The Sheriff’s Office has participated with the US Marshall's Fugitvie Task Force Operations as Special US Deputy Marshals by serving arrest warrants for individuals charged with violent crimes in Adams County.

 - Deputies serve civil process such as Civil Complaints.
 With a deadline of 30 days to complete, deputies travel all over Adams County often taking multiple trips when parties are not home.
 We served on average approximately 1,500 complaints per year.